gemerden/statemachine/README.md

 ## Limitations
-The state machine module has been tested with python 2.7, if requested I will definitely consider python 3 support, depending on time constraints.
+The state machine module has been tested with python 2.7 and python 3.

 ## Documentation
 To learn more check the extensive [tutorial](https://github.com/gemerden/statemachine/blob/master/statemachine/docs/tutorial.md).